 Use this page to configure run/debug options for Boost.Test — a C++ testing framework.

-Click the icon to view the list of available path variables that you can use as a path to your working directory.
+Expand the list to view available path variables that you can use as a path to your working directory.
 In this case you do not need to specify any additional environment variables in the Environment variables field.

 The tree view of run/debug configurations has a toolbar that helps you manage configurations available in your project as well as adjust default configurations templates.